jayinsf/hamspam/README.md

 # Hamspam <a href="https://github.com/jayinsf/hamspam" alt="Hamspam Logo"><img alt="" src="https://github.com/jayinsf/hamspam/blob/master/dist/icon.png" width="100" height="100" align="right"></a>

 Hamspam is a cross-browser extension that injects visual feedback about spamminess of your emails into page.
-The name *hamspam* is a combination of two words *ham* and *spam*, where *ham* is an antonym of *spam*.
+The name *hamspam* is a combination of two words *ham* and *spam*, where *ham* is an antonym for *spam*.

 ## Installation